Hubert Gough: Cavalry division

-Gough's Division returned to the front line at Hooge, near Ypres, on 12 February.
-On 13 February he was offered a command in the expedition intended for Salonika (in the event these troops were sent to Gallipoli) but declined after consulting his brother and BEF Chief of Staff "Wully" Robertson.
-Johnnie Gough was wounded and died later in February.
-Haig, a shy man, liked Gough for his wit and open personality, and to some extent he replaced his dead brother as Haig's confidant.
-Haig specifically asked (10 March 1915) for Gough to be attached to his forces in case he succeeded in "breaking the enemy line" at Neuve Chapelle (10–13 March).
-In the event, Gough's division was in GHQ Reserve for the battle.
-Philip Howell wrote to his wife that Gough liked "to fight with everyone above him as well as with the Boches" (19 March 1915).
+Gough's division returned to the front at Hooge, near Ypres, on 12 February 1915.
+On 13 February he was offered a command in the planned Salonika expedition (in the event these troops were sent to Gallipoli) but declined after consulting his brother and BEF Chief of Staff "Wully" Robertson.
+Johnnie Gough died of wounds later in February.
+Haig, a shy man, liked Gough for his wit and open personality, and to some extent he replaced his brother as Haig's confidant.
+Haig asked for Gough to be attached to his forces in case he "br[oke] the enemy line" at Neuve Chapelle (10–13 March); Gough's division was in GHQ Reserve for that battle.